offen/website/homepage/content/articles/0170-extend-view.md

 There is a breaking change for users of our Docker image using a SQLite database.

 Until now, our Docker image has run the application as `root`.
-This could theoretically have allowed malicious third-party code to be injected into Offen.
+This could theoretically have allowed malicious third-party code to be injected into Offen Fair Web Analytics.

-*It has not happened in any Offen version* but to prevent this from potentially happening in the future, all images published from now on run the application as a dedicated, non-priviledged `offen` user.
+*It has not happened in any Offen Fair Web Analytics version* but to prevent this from potentially happening in the future, all images published from now on run the application as a dedicated, non-priviledged `offen` user.
 Please [refer to our documentation](https://docs.offen.dev/running-offen/known-issues/#docker-based-deployment-stops-working-after-upgrading-to-v040-or-later) on how to update.
 Feel free to contact us if you need further assistance.

 ---